NoaBrecht/ticketing-system-php/README.md

 # ticketing-system-php

-This is a ticketing system writen in php.
+This is a ticketing system written in php.

 ## Authors
 - [@NoaBrecht   ](https://www.github.com/NoaBrecht)